vboxme/Portable-VirtualBox/BUILDING.md

 ## Obtaining the source code ##

 Check out the source code from GitHub.
-For example by using git from the command line like this:
+For example by using [GitHub on Windows](http://windows.github.com/) or use git from the command line like this:

 `git clone https://github.com/vboxme/Portable-VirtualBox.git`

-This will make a new folder named "Portable-VirtualBox"
+This will make a new folder named "Portable-VirtualBox".

 ## Making a new version with the build script ##